Sandved, Norway

 Sandved is a borough of the city of Sandnes in the west part of the large municipality of Sandnes in Rogaland county, Norway.
 The 2.5 km2 borough has a population (2016) of 6,034.
 The borough is located just south of the downtown part of the city.

-The local sports team is Sandved IL, and Sandneshallen is located here.
+The local sports club is Sandved IL, with sections for association football and volleyball, and the indoor athletics and sports arenaSandneshallen is located here.
 The local church is Gand Church.